ebeneliason/easy-pattern/README.md

 #### `xScale`

-A multiplier describing the number of 8px repetitions the pattern moves by per duration cycle in the X axis.
-Non-integer values may result in discontinuity when looping.
+A multiplier describing the number of 8px repetitions the pattern moves by per cycle in the X axis.

 Default: `1`

+> [IMPORTANT!]
+> Non-integer values will result in discontinuity when looping.

 #### `yScale`

-A multiplier describing the number of 8px repetitions the pattern moves by per duration cycle in the Y axis.
-Non-integer values may result in discontinuity when looping.
+A multiplier describing the number of 8px repetitions the pattern moves by per cycle in the Y axis.

 Default: `1`

+> [IMPORTANT!]
+> Non-integer values will result in discontinuity when looping.

 ### Transformation Parameters